MuhammadKhoshnaw/BasicMVIApp/README.md

 ## UI

-The UI module contains any UI related code Activity, Fragment, Adapter, XML resources etc...,
+The UI module contains any UI related code Activity, Fragment, Adapter, XML resources etc..., Notice that our architecture make sure that our UI model is as dumb as possible.
+Since our entities and use-cases are responsible for the business logic.
+And then our ViewModel is translating between our UI and our use-cases.
+This will make sure that our UI doesn't have any important code.
+It is just showing what the view model tell it to show.

 ### Base Implementation